-Cuban-born José Mateo is Founder and Artistic Director of José Mateo Ballet Theatre, one of America’s leading producers of new ballets, and the area’s most innovative school for quality ballet training.
+Cuban-born José Mateo is the recipient of the Massachusetts Cultural Council’s 2017/18 Commonwealth Award for Achievement – the state’s highest honor in the arts, sciences and humanities.
+He is the Founder and Artistic Director of José Mateo Ballet Theatre, one of America’s leading producers of new ballets, and the area’s most innovative school for quality ballet training.

-For over 30 years José Mateo Ballet Theatre’s highly acclaimed Company has presented repertory work representing Mateo’s artistic achievement in choreography.
+For over 30 years José Mateo Ballet Theatre’s highly acclaimed Company has regularly presented concerts of Mateo’s choreography from his repertory of original works including the annual Nutcracker.
 The School offers an innovative model for a high-quality academy with a humanistic approach to ballet training that fosters diversity and inclusion.

 Mateo is also widely respected for his civic contribution as innovator of community programs that broaden the reach of ballet and make dance an effective community building force.
-He is the originator of Dance for World Community, a project that builds local and global networks to expand the role of dance in communities locally and beyond.
-He is the producing director of the project’s Annual Festival that demonstrates “the power of dance to create social change”.
-The DWC Festival presents upwards of 50 local performance groups, provides free classes in diverse dance forms, and features numerous social service agencies doing advocacy around diverse civic, environmental and social issues.
+He is the originator of Dance for World Community, a project that creates local and global networks to expand the role of dance in communities locally and beyond.
+He is the producing director of the project’s Annual Festival that “celebrates the connective power of dance to build stronger communities”.
+The DWC Festival presents over 80 local performance groups, provides free classes in diverse dance forms, and features numerous social service agencies doing advocacy around diverse civic, environmental and social issues.

 Mateo has served as a Director on the Boards of the Boston Cultural Council, the Cambridge Arts Council, ArtsBoston, Boston Dance Alliance, Dance Umbrella, the Victoria Rowell Foster Children’s Positive Plan, Homelessness Empowerment Project, and the Muniz Academy.
 He currently serves on the Boards of Friends of Caritas Cubana, MASSCreative and Friends of Cambridge Rindge and Latin School; and is the Treasurer of the Cambridge Arts Council Fund.

 In 2007, Mr. Mateo was recognized as one of the 100 most influential people in the Hispanic community in Massachusetts in the Poderometro 2007.
 In 2012, he was recognized as the Dr. Michael Shannon Dance Champion from the Boston Dance Alliance, was awarded the Jorge Hernandez Leadership Award from Inquilinos Boricuas en Acción and received the Cambridge Peace Commission’s Peace and Justice Award.
-In 2016, Mateo was named one of Boston’s 50 Legends and Pioneers by Get Konnected.
-Most recently, Mr. Mateo was the recipient of the 2017 Commonwealth Award in achievement by the Massachusetts Cultural Council – the state’s highest honor in the arts, sciences and humanities.
+In 2016, Mateo was recently named one of Boston’s 50 Legends and Pioneers by Get Konnected.